aletheon/eleutherios-website/README.md

 ![3b](./src/assets/3b.png)

-Or a manufacturer requesting a ton of corn from a farmer.
+Or a manufacturer buying a ton of corn from a farmer.

 ![4c](./src/assets/4b.png)